 1) Cut down on processed foods & refined carbohydrates

-Refined carbohydrates include white bread, white pasta, and anything that’s made with lots of white sugar (including most store-bought cookies and cakes).
-Because they don’t contain much fibre to regulate blood sugar levels, refined carbohydrates (as opposed to wholemeal) tend to cause ‘spikes’ in blood sugar levels, rather than a long-term boost – so you feel great for 30 minutes or so, then you feel even worse than you did before.
+Refined carbohydrates include white bread, white pasta, and anything that’s made with lots of white sugar (including most processed foods or store-bought baked goods).
+Because they don’t contain much fibre to regulate blood sugar, refined carbohydrates (as opposed to wholemeal) tend to cause ‘spikes’ in blood sugar levels, rather than a long-term boost – so you feel great for 30 minutes or so, then you feel even worse than before.

-Instead, eat plenty of whole foods, including vegetables, wholegrains & protein – and if you have to have sweet treats, make them yourself using wholemeal flour (or almond/coconut flour) and a low-GI sweetener like honey or agave.
+Instead, eat plenty of high fibre foods, including vegetables, wholegrains & protein – and if you have to have sweet treats, make them yourself using wholemeal flour (or almond/coconut flour) and a low-GI sweetener like honey or agave.

 2) Inhale, exhale